Chapter 4

 “So,” he continues, “one look at me should tell I've prepared a great dinner for you tonight.”
 He holds out an arm to introduce his companion.
 “Alison will lead you to the dining area that we have reserved for you on the second floor.
 Please follow her.
 And enjoy!”

-Nick addresses Agarwal.
-“All I’m asking is, if you find anything out about her, would you let me know?
-And maybe be careful what you say to her about Standish.
-Especially now that the GigantoPharm award is up for grabs."
+Nick has one last request.
+“All I’m asking is, if you find anything out about her, would you let me know?”

 And with that, Nick quickly strides off; it is the only gait he seems to know.
 It does encourage others to step aside, which clears his path towards Alison.
 Within a few seconds, they are deep in conversation.
-Now Alison is laughing at some joke he makes.
+Alison laughs at some joke he makes.

 As Traci observes all this, she expels a tired sigh.
 She gathers up her jacket, and inspects the contents of her purse.
 She knows it’s a little obsessive, but she can’t avoid checking she still has hold of her important possessions.
 Credit cards.
 Cell phone.
 Car Keys.
 But something is missing.
 Where has my Sharpie gone?

-Return to Chapter 2 Chapter 4 will be posted soon
+Return to Chapter 2 Continue to Chapter 4